Why Do We Measure Aviation Safety Performance?

 - How to Monitor Aviation SMS' Safety Culture Performance

 - How to Set and Monitor Key Performance Indicators (KPIs) in Existing SMS

 SMS Implementation Plan Helps Determine Measurement Activities

 Both the gap analysis and the SMS implementation plan serve as "insight" into what SMS data management strategy you will need to demonstrate compliance for measuring safety performance.
 If you only need a paper SMS, then spreadsheets will work.
-Otherwise, save yourself time, energy and money by acquiring an SMS database as soon as possible.
+Otherwise, save yourself time, energy, and money by acquiring an SMS database as soon as possible.
 Spreadsheets are simply the wrong technology for a sustainable process to measure and monitor SMS performance.

 If your existing SMS database does not allow you to easily monitor and track required SMS documentation, then I advise that you find one that addresses all SMS requirements in a single platform.
 Do this as quickly as possible.
 Just rip off the band-aid.
 I've seen hundreds of SMS implementations and scores of failed SMS implementations.
-There are common threads why aviation SMS fail.
+There are common threads about why aviation SMS fails.

 Lack of top management support is the number one reason for SMS to fail.
 If you cannot get top management support for tools to measure and monitor SMS performance, you need to remind the accountable executive that: